Barbara S. Anderson, Esq.

 Section 504 Compliance Guide, formerly the Handicapped Requirements Handbook, contributing editor, 1980-98.
 Washington, D.C.: Thompson Publishing Group.

-Natalie T. Page, Esq. is an attorney at L&EPLC.
-She focuses on estate planning and probate, trust planning and administration, and incapacity planning, including guardianships and conservatorships.
-She enjoys speaking to groups about these matters.
+Natalie T. Page, Esq. is a principal attorney at LEPLC.
+She focuses on estate planning and probate, trust planning and administration, and incapacity planning, including guardianships, conservatorships, and the issues surrounding Medicaid.

-Mrs. Page has been practicing in various areas of the law since her graduation from the University of Virginia Law School in 1993.
+Natalie has practiced in various areas of the law since her graduation from the University of Virginia Law School in 1993.
 She began practice as a Deputy Prosecuting Attorney in Washington State and, upon moving with her husband to Australia in 1996, became licensed to practice in the Australian state of Queensland.
-Mrs. Page’s Australian practice included the representation of both insurers and plaintiffs in personal injury litigation.
+Natalie’s Australian practice included the representation of both insurers and plaintiffs in personal injury litigation.
 She also practiced family law.
-Mrs. Page returned to the United States with her family in 2004 and was admitted to practice in Virginia in 2005.
+Natalie returned to the United States with her family in 2004 and was admitted to practice in Virginia in 2005.
 Professional memberships include the National Academy of Elder Law Attorneys, Virginia Academy of Elder Law Attorneys and the Alexandria Bar Association.

 Supreme Court of Washington, 1993